 PORK, stuffed with PORK and wrapped in PORK bacon!

-My body and brain are having quarrels over the moral dilemma of actually serving this dish, as it is almost sinful.
-However, my family is not real fond of the "other white meat", so I was on a mission to help my boys say "yes" to pork.
-I think my mission was successful as there was not a scrap left on the serving platter.
-(A promise to all of my vegetarian/vegan viewers, there will be some vegan dishes coming your way this upcoming week) In the mean time all the men in my house are pounding on their chests like Tarzan as this recipe is a meat lovers dream.
-According to my boys, bacon is its own food group so there you have!!!
+My body and brain are having quarrels over the moral dilemma of actually serving this dish.
+It is almost sinful.
+However, my family is not real fond of the “other white meat”.
+I’m on a mission to help the boys say “yes” to pork.
+The mission was successful.
+There was not a scrap left on the serving platter.
+(A promise to all of our vegetarian/vegan viewers, there will be some vegan dishes coming your way this upcoming week) In the mean time, all the men in my house are pounding on their chests like Tarzan.
+This recipe is a meat lovers dream.
+According to my boys, bacon is its own food group.
+So there you have it!!!

-This little Bacon Wrapped Sausage Stuffed Pork Tenderloin recipe is a blast from the past from our recipe archives here in Bam's Kitchen.
-I originally posted this recipe on September 14, 2011 when I was using a little point and shoot camera and on a blogger format.
+This little Bacon Wrapped Sausage Stuffed Pork Tenderloin recipe is a blast from the past.
+We originally posted this recipe on September 14, 2011.
 Lots of things have changed since then, thank goodness!

 Step By Step

 I was looking through my old photos on the original Bacon Wrapped Sausage Stuffed Pork Tenderloin recipe post.
 Yikes!
-Looking at these ghastly photos was almost like seeing yourself in the mirror after a hangover or finding out that your 2 year old has gotten ahold of your red nail polish and has decided to do a little interior decorating while you are in the middle of a hangover.
-Oh my!!!
-This post was in a much needed overhaul.
+Looking at these ghastly photos was almost like seeing yourself in the mirror after a hangover.
 I have made this recipe about a million times since I last posted in 2011 and wanted to share with you some quick and easy tips for this recipe.

 Fabulous Side Dish Ideas